Pamela A. Mason

-Mason is active in the International Reading Association, serving as the cochair of the Urban Diversity Committee, and as a member of the Common Core State Standards Task Force and the Program Committee.
+Mason is active in the International Literacy Association (formerly the International Reading Association), serving on the Literacy Reform Task Force and the Program Committee.
 She also co-edited Promising Practices for Urban Reading Instruction, an IRA publication.
-She is a past president of the Massachusetts Association of College and University Reading Educators and the Massachusetts Reading Association and serves as the chair of the Studies and Research Committee.
+She is a past president of the Massachusetts Association of College and University Reading Educators and the Massachusetts Reading Association and served as the co-chair of the Studies and Research Committee.
+Mason is also an active member of the Literacy Research Association, serving on the Early Career Award and the Student Outstanding Research Award committees.
 She collaborates with colleagues nationally and internationally on preparing reading specialist teachers, implementing literacy coaching, developing school leaders, and evaluating school-wide literacy programs.
-Mason serves on the Board of Trustees for Cathedral High School and the Board of Trustees of the WGBH Educational Foundation, as a trustee emerita.
+Mason is a member of the Board of Trustees for Cathedral High School and the Board of Trustees of the WGBH Educational Foundation, as a trustee emerita.